-The primary objective of incident investigation is to be able to prevent subsequent incidents.
+The primary objective of an incident investigation is to be able to prevent subsequent incidents.

-CPTT’s expertise in integrated movement plans, gives us a specific skill set to assist in Incident Investigations.
+CPT’s expertise in integrated movement plans gives us a specific skill set to assist in Incident Investigations.

 Almost every incident is the result of a combination of causes.
 When we determine the causes of an incident, we can take steps to control or eliminate the causes, so that we can prevent similar incidents.

 Information on events before, during, and after the incident must be collected.
 The facts and events that precede an incident explain why and how the incident happened.

 The Investigative process will include surveying the scene for